RetroReversing/retroReversing/pages/ps1/CrashBandicoot.md

 Other optimisations such as re-using the same variables to save individual bytes in memory were used to great effect and in the end Crash Bandicoot used up almost all of the 2MB of RAM but with just four bytes to spare [^1].

-{% include link-to-other-site.html url="http://www.quora.com/How-did-game-developers-pack-entire-games-into-so-little-memory-twenty-five-years-ago/answer/Dave-Baggett?srid=z9ZA&share=1" description="See Dave-Baggett's excellent post on more optimisations made to Crash Bandicoot!" image="/public/consoles/Sony Playstation.png" title="More Memory Optimisations for Crash"  %}
+{% include link-to-other-site.html url="http://www.quora.com/How-did-game-developers-pack-entire-games-into-so-little-memory-twenty-five-years-ago/answer/Dave-Baggett?srid=z9ZA&share=1" description="See Dave Baggett's excellent post on more optimisations made to Crash Bandicoot!" image="/public/consoles/Sony Playstation.png" title="More Memory Optimisations for Crash"  %}

 ## Secret Code from Sony?
 Crash Bandicoot was a technical marvel boasting visuals so impressive that Naughty Dog were accused of being given secret libraries of code from Sony to make their game perform better than others [^1]!